lentinj/tp-compact-keyboard/README.md

 Using keyboards, Apple OS X
 ---------------------------

-There is an equivalent tool written using the cross-platform hidapi library here: https://github.com/unknownzerx/tpkb
+[tpkb](https://github.com/unknownzerx/tpkb) is a Mac userland tool similar to ``tp-compact-keyboard``.
+It uses the cross-platform hidapi library.

 Using keyboards, Linux pre 3.17
 -------------------------------